suhan-woo/HypeVPR_code/README.md

 # HypeVPR
-Official implementation of HypeVPR.
+Official implementation of **HypeVPR**, our hierarchical hyperbolic embedding framework for perspective-to-equirectangular visual place recognition.

-Codes will be coming soon!
+Code and models will be released soon!